Updated: Jun 6

 Massaging your baby's stomach can sometimes help to facilitate burping by breaking up gas bubbles, making them easier for your baby to release through burping.

 To massage your baby's stomach, you can try the following steps:

-Place your baby on their back on a flat surface, such as a changing table or the floor.
+Place your little one on their back on a flat surface, such as a changing table or the floor.

 Rub your hands together to warm them up a bit.

-Place one hand on your baby's belly, just below their ribs.
+Place one hand slightly below your baby's ribs.